giacoballoccu/GraphComparison/README.md

 **Note:** without setting the other variables (you can find it on variables.tf), terraform will create a cluster on region "us-east-1", with 1 namenode, 3 datanode and with an instance type of t2.medium.

 3. Download the files from this repository
-4. Put the files of this repository into the "app" terraform project folder (e.g. example.py should be in spark-terraform-master/app/example.py and so on for all the other files)
+4. Put the files of this repository into the "app" terraform project folder (e.g. example.py should be in spark-terraform-master/app/main.py and so on for all the other files)
-5. Create a zip archive of the TransEmodule folder and put it on spark-terraform-master/app/TransEmodule.zip
-6. Open a terminal and generate a new ssh-key
+5. Open a terminal and generate a new ssh-key
 ```
 ssh-keygen -f <PATH_TO_SPARK_TERRAFORM>/spark-terraform-master/localkey
 ```
 Where `<PATH_TO_SPARK_TERRAFORM>` is the path to the /spark-terraform-master/ folder (e.g. /home/user/)

-7. Login to AWS and create a key pairs named **GraphComparison** in **PEM** file format.
+6. Login to AWS and create a key pairs named **GraphComparison** in **PEM** file format.
 Follow the guide on [AWS DOCS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
 Download the key and put it in the spark-terraform-master/ folder.

-8. Open a terminal and go to the spark-terraform-master/ folder, execute the command
+7. Open a terminal and go to the spark-terraform-master/ folder, execute the command
  ```
  terraform init
  terraform apply